 Fundamentals of Employment Law for Team Leads, Supervisors and Managers

-and firing an employee, missteps can cause issues that lead to legal action.
-As
+- missteps can cause issues that lead to legal action.
+As a team lead,

-a team lead, supervisor or manager you need to be aware of the pitfalls and how
+supervisor or manager you need to be aware of the pitfalls and how to avoid

-to avoid them.
-Join us to learn more about employment law and how it affects
+them.
+Join us to learn more about employment law and how it affects your role in

 This half-day interactive presentation

-likened to a marriage, and that analogy will form to basis of the exploration of
+a marriage, and that analogy will form the basis of the seminar

 difference between an independent contractor and an employee?

-benefits, best practices and pitfalls of hire offers and contracts of
+pre-nuptial agreement: The benefits, best practices and pitfalls of hire offers

-Good faith and the "art" of the termination
+faith and the "art" of the termination meeting

 law: advising clients about employment